-Whatever topic that you choose to research there will be a considerable investment of time and energy on your behalf.
+Whatever topic you choose to research there will be a considerable investment of time and energy on your behalf.
 In view of this, you need to consider carefully what you want to find out, whether the work is important to you and will sustain your interest and commitment over a number of years.
-Please also refer to

 The proposal should be between 1,500 and 2,000 words long.
 Although the exact form may vary according to what you intend to do, you should aim to include the following:

 This may only be a working title but it should clearly indicate the field of study and your research focus within it.

 This should outline the general field of study and why you regard researching a particular aspect of this to be important.
 It is helpful to indicate how your own experience has led you to the particular research questions that you are asking and why you think you are in a good position to carry out the research.

 Main research questions